waylonggggg/tp/docs/DeveloperGuide.md

 ### Editing a CCA

-1. Editing an existing CCA's name and total sessions
+1. Editing an existing CCA's name, roles, and total sessions
-    1. Prerequisites: List all CCAs using the `list` command.
-Multiple CCAs in the list and there is no `Basketball` CCA.
+    1. Prerequisites: Multiple CCAs in the CCA list and there is no `Basketball` CCA.
 It is okay for the edited CCA's original name to be `Basketball`.
     2. Test case: `edit_c 1 c/Basketball t/15 r/President r/Vice-President r/Treasurer`
        Expected: The first CCA's name is changed to `Basketball`.
 The respective details are changed as specified.
 The updated CCA details are shown in the list.
     3. Test case: `edit_c 2 c/Basketball`